sadhiin/resume-categorization/README.md

 ## Model Selection

-For this project, we chose to use a [Your chosen model, e.g., Random Forest Classifier] due to its [reasons for selection, e.g., ability to handle high-dimensional data, good performance on text classification tasks, etc.].
+For this project, we chose to use a ML [Random Forest Classifier] due to its ability to handle high-dimensional data, good performance on classification tasks.

 ## Preprocessing and Feature Extraction

 The preprocessing pipeline includes the following steps:

-1. Text Cleaning: Remove special characters, numbers, and extra whitespace.
+1. Text Cleaning: Remove special characters, numbers, extra whitespace, links, emails so on.
 2. Tokenization: Split the text into individual words or tokens.
 3. Lowercasing: Convert all text to lowercase to ensure consistency.
 4. Stop Word Removal: Remove common words that don't contribute much to the classification.
-5. Stemming/Lemmatization: Reduce words to their root form to capture similar words.
+5. Stemming: Reduce words to their root form to capture similar words.

-For feature extraction, we use TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
+For feature extraction, we use `TF-IDF` (Term Frequency-Inverse Document Frequency) vectorization.
 This method captures the importance of words in each resume relative to the entire corpus, which is particularly useful for document classification tasks.

 ## Running the Script

 To run the script, follow these steps:

-1. Ensure you have Python 3.x installed on your system.
+1. Ensure you have Python 3.11 installed on your system.
 2. Install the required dependencies:
 `pip install -r requirements.txt`